dsernst/AutoGong/README.md

 ## 1st Version Requirements

 - [x] 1.
-Types of Courses in Settings Option
+A test button to play gong anytime, to check the quality and sound of output from speaker.
+- [x] 2.
+Show the current time
+- [x] 3.
+Select the type of course
     a.
 10 Day
     b.
 Sattipatthana (7 Day)
     c.
 3 Day
-- [ ] 2.
-An option to schedule all year courses in format of day/month/year.
-- [-] 3.
-Show date and time in main screen of app
-- [ ] 4.
-Automatic detection of non course days and play gong and doha
+    d.
+Non Course
+- [x] 4.
+Show the gong schedule for that course
 - [x] 5.
-A test button to play gong anytime, to check the quality and sound of output from speaker.
-- [ ] 6.
-A security passcode to change setting or edit something.
+Show day of course in main screen.
+- [x] 6.
+Custom gong schedules on Vipassana Days & for Non Course days
 - [x] 7.
-Show day of course in main screen.
+Play the right # of gongs, automatically at the scheduled time.
 - [x] 8.
-Use time format of 12hours and date format of dd/month/year.
+Show countdown to next gong, or if currently playing, what fraction of gongs have played so far
 - [x] 9.
 System should able to run offline once installed.
 - [ ] 10.
-If mobile goes off by any reason we need a autostart option for app.
+Automatically increment the Day counter at midnight
 - [ ] 11.
+Show the current date
+- [ ] 12.
+An option to schedule all year courses in format of day/month/year.
+- [ ] 13.
+Play doha's according to the day of the course
+- [ ] 14.
+Play random doha each day for Non Courses
+- [ ] 15.
+A security passcode to change setting or edit something.

+Unclear:

+- [ ] 16.
+If mobile goes off by any reason we need an autostart option for app.
+- [ ] 17.
 Auto launch in mobile screen after unlock.

 ## Gong timings for 3-Day & 10-Day Courses